 The report was released on 14 February 2012 by the Minister for Science and Research.

-Consultation Survey: Collaboration with China - Current Situation and Future Prospects
+Survey: Collaboration with China - current situation and future prospects

-This summary [PDF 53KB] [RTF 248KB] provides key themes emerging from a consultation survey conducted by the department, with a broad set of Australian science and research organisations, on the scale and focus of their science and research collaboration with China.
+This summary provides key themes emerging from a consultation survey conducted by the department, with a broad set of Australian science and research organisations, on the scale and focus of their science and research collaboration with China.